apokapa/RealEstateAppPoC/README.md

 # RealPoC ,Seed Version,Work in progress
 "Proof of concept" seed project for REAL ESTATE APP with MSSQL db, WebApi2 , AngularJS client

+#### (Azure deployments take a while to do first load if they werent used recently because they are on a free app plan)

 ## Api Deployed on Azure

 http://realpocapi.azurewebsites.net/swagger/ui/index#/General